Climate change art: Reception

+Writing about Ed Hawkins’s warming stripes, which featured in Pirouette: Turning Points in Design at the Museum of Modern Art, Mark Feeney remarked that "seen in strictly visual terms, the graphic is quite pleasing to look at.
+It could be a Morris Louis painting.
+Understood conceptually, it’s alarming to contemplate."

 Examples

+Olafur Eliasson's "Ice Watch" piece is an example of climate change art.

 Researchers analyzing artwork created between 2000 and 2016 found that climate change art production increased over the period.

 In 1998, Matthew Brutner composed Sikuigvik (The Time of Ice Melting), which began as an ode to the "beauty of the Arctic", but over time has evolved into a frightening representation of the loss of the Arctic environment.

+In 2002, Alan Sonfist created a series of wood sculptures sourced from the Roybal Fire in Santa Fe, New Mexico.
+The work included 22 pieces of salvaged wood standing vertically on concrete pedestals with tree seeds scattered on the surrounding floorspace, using natural elements to make ecological processes and concepts tangible.
+Along with the sculptures, he created a collection of paintings.
+Dian Parker writes in ArtNet, "In Burning Forest, a more recent series of paintings, Sonfist depicts trees selected from the majestic 19th-century landscapes of his “heroes,” the Hudson River School artists.
+Sonfist disrupts their visions of America’s pristine natural beauty, however, by setting the trees on fire to visually represent the climate crisis.
+He continues to work on this series to this day."

 A group started in 2005 to create crochet versions of coral reefs grew by 2022 to over 20,000 contributors in what became the Crochet Coral Reef Project.
 Organized by Margaret and Christine Wertheim, the project promotes awareness of the effects of global warming.
 Project creations have been displayed in galleries and museums by an estimated 2 million people.
-Many creations apply hyperbolic (curved) geometric shapes—distinguished from Euclidian (flat) geometry—to emulate natural structures.
+Many creations apply hyperbolic (curved) geometric shapes—distinguished from Euclidean (flat) geometry—to emulate natural structures.

 In 2007, artist Eve Mosher used a sports-field chalk marker to draw a blue "high-water" line around Manhattan and Brooklyn, showing the areas that would be underwater if climate change predictions are realized.
 Her HighWaterLine Project has since drawn high-water lines around Bristol, Philadelphia, and two coastal cities in Florida.